GizemG6/ExpenseTrackingSystem/README.md

 This class implements the IUserService interface.
 The following methods are implemented:

-AssignRoleToUserAsync, CreateAsync, DeleteUserAsync (soft delete), GetAllUsersAsync, GetUserByIdAsync, GetUsersByRoleAsync, UpdatePasswordAsync and UpdateRefreshTokenAsync.
+AssignRoleToUserAsync, CreateAsync, DeleteUserAsync (soft delete), GetAllUsersAsync, GetUserByIdAsync, GetUsersByRoleAsync, UpdatePasswordAsync, UpdateUserByTitleAsync, UpdateUserIbanAsync and UpdateRefreshTokenAsync.

 Additionally, there are two private helper methods created within the class.